Mary Lugton Postdoctoral Fellowships

 Funding

-Two Postdoctoral Fellowships will be offered per year.
+Two Postdoctoral Fellowships (one Fellowship for each discipline for that year) will be offered per year.
 Fellowships will be for two years’ duration, commencing at Academic Level A.6.
 Funding is for salary (including on-costs).

-Fellows will receive an additional $25,000 to be spent on project costs over the term of their Fellowship, funded by their host Faculty.
+Fellows will receive up to $25,000 to be spent on project costs over the term of their Fellowship, funded by their host Faculty.

 Eligibility